Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

    ON CREATE SET p.age = person.age, p.children = size(person.children);
 ```

-To clear the database, enter the command: `MATCH (n) DETACH DELETE n`

 If it installed one node with label: Person, then APOC is working.

+To clear the database, run the command: `MATCH (n) DETACH DELETE n`

 ### update memory